mightybs/samurailink3.com/source/_posts/2013-04-19-fixing-wrong-authors-in-git.markdown

 3a4a67f
 ```

-Now, take a look at about how many commits you've made, then rebase a stupidly-high number of commits, like this: `git rebase HEAD~120`.
+Now, take a look at about how many commits you've made, then rebase a stupidly-high number of commits, like this: `git rebase -i HEAD~120`.
 Now you'll see a big list of commits and one-line messages.
 Search through and find the commits you need to fix.
 Under each *need-to-fix* commit, put this line `exec git commit --amend --author="New Author Name <email@address.com>" -C HEAD`, but change that line to your correct name and email address.
 It should look something like this:

 ```
 pick 8388019 Resized favicon to 16x16